nic-obert/cellular-automata/README.md

-# expanding-blocks
+# Cellular Automata
-Simulation of blocky areas  expanding and contracting
+Simulation of space colonization based on given parameters and environment